zambreski/Dissertation/README.md

 opt_irrig = 1,

+Only check for dates after May 15.
 Set top two soil layers to field capacity at each time step if less than field capacity.
 If using Noah:Mosaic, it only performs these steps for the fraction of the gridc cell.
 In Noah-MP, applies to entire grid cell if dominant land use category is irrigated cropland.

 ----